Super Somebodies

 Outpost Oops

 Like other mornings, Bessy was awakened by singing.
 While again playing a recording of a favorite song, her mother once more sang loud enough to drown out the voice coming through the two large living room speakers.
-Each time she belted out a song, the mother imagined she was on a stage before an adorning audience.
+Each time she belted out a note, the mother imagined she was on a stage before an adorning audience.
 What’s more, she believed there was still time to fulfill her dream of becoming a singer with hit songs.

 “I’m not sure how well I did at the tryout,” worried Bessy.